ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 $[?search(@.author, "[BR]ob")]
 ~~~

-Its first argument is an optional string that is searched for at least one
+Its arguments are instances of ValueType.
-substring that matches the iregexp contained in the string
+If the first argument is not a string or the second argument is not a
-that is the second argument.
+string conforming to {{-iregexp}}, the result is `LogicalFalse`. <!-- XXX -->
-The result is `true` if such a substring exists, `false` otherwise.
+Otherwise, the string that is the first argument is searched for at

-The result is `Nothing` if the first argument is not a string or
+least one substring that matches the iregexp contained in the string
-the second argument is not a string conforming to {{-iregexp}}.
+that is the second argument; the result is `LogicalTrue` if

 ### Examples